29. pyxc: impl Blocks

 Where We Are

 Chapter 28 added traits.
 A class declares the traits it implements in its header, and the compiler verifies conformance when the class body closes.
-That works well when you write both the trait and the class together, but what if you want to implement a standard trait on a class that was already written — or implement two different traits on the same class in separate places?
+That works well when you write both the trait and the class together, but what if you want to implement a standard trait on a class that was already written?

 After this chapter, trait conformance can be declared outside the class body entirely: